 This simple, fresh recipe is from my friend Eliza’s newest and beautifully presented cookbook; Small Bites: Skewers, Sliders and Other Party Eats.

-Artichoke Cheese Wontons
+How to make Artichoke Cheese Wontons

 Grated Parmesan cheese, mayo, garlic powder, Monterey Jack cheese, water-packed artichoke hearts, wonton wrappers (typically found in the produce section near herbs and such) and fresh chives.

-Next, measure out your Parmesan cheese into a small mixing bowl…
+First, measure out your Parmesan cheese into a small mixing bowl…

 …then your mayonnaise (the real stuff)…